 Cinco de Mayo is just a few days away, and that makes me think of Mexican food!
-We’re huge fans of Mexican flavours, and always make quesadillas at home, as well as Instant Pot fajitas, tacos, and we put salsa on pretty much everything.
+We’re huge fans of Mexican flavors, and always make quesadillas at home, as well as Instant Pot fajitas, tacos, and we put salsa on pretty much everything.
 And then comes the dessert.
 Are churros Spanish or Mexican?
 I’ve done a little research online and the answer is unclear.
 So no matter where did the churros originate from, I’ll still celebrate Cinco de Mayo with lots of churros!

 Churros are usually made in long shapes and are deeply fried.
 However, these churro bites come in bite size and are baked.
 So they’re easier to make, and a bit healthier.
 They’re also perfect for parties and can be eaten warm or cold.

 I use my Cake Pop Maker Machine to make the ball-shaped bites, because with that I can get airy and soft little balls of cake rather than dense ones with the food processor method.
 If you don’t have a cake pop maker machine, then a mini muffin baking pan works really well.
 The shape will be different but that’s the size that you’re looking for and they will taste the same.

 Start by making the batter.
 You will need all-purpose flour, sugar, an egg, milk, baking powder, butter, salt, vanilla extract, and ground cinnamon.
 In a mixing bowl, whisk all of the ingredients together until well combined.
 The batter will be watery but smooth.

 If using a cake pop maker, grease it and preheat it then bake the cake pops until golden.
 To check for doneness, insert a toothpick into the center of the cake pop and it should come out clean.